fennifith/Attribouter/README.md

 Fragment fragment = Attribouter.from(context).toFragment();
 ```

+### Request Limits

+This library does not use an auth key for the GitHub API by default.
+It does cache data for up to 10 days to avoid crossing GitHub's [rate limits](https://developer.github.com/v3/rate_limit/), but if your project has more than 10 contributors or libraries *or* you want it to have access to a private repository, you will need to provide an auth token by calling `.withGitHubToken(token)` on your instance of `Attribouter`.

 ### Configuration
 By default, Attribouter will use the configuration file at [res/xml/attribouter.xml](https://github.com/TheAndroidMaster/Attribouter/blob/master/attribouter/src/main/res/xml/attribouter.xml).
 You can either name your configuration file "attribouter.xml" to override the resource, or name it differently and call `.withFile(R.xml.[name])` on your instance of `Attribouter` instead.